Wixel/CodeIgniter-AssetLoader/README.md

 CI-AssetLoad
 ============

-A CodeIgniter library for loading CSS & JS assets from a manifest file supporting different environments
+A CodeIgniter library for loading CSS & JS assets from a manifest file supporting different environments with an optional cache busting mechanism.

 Usage:
 -----